-is multi-media visual artist.
-He is a sculptor (brass, bronze and wood), painter, writer and film maker.
-He first trained in the arts under Philippine National Artists for the Visual ArtsNapoleon V. Abueva and Abdulmari Asia Imao (his father.)
+is multi-media visual artist based in the Philippines.
+He is a wood, bronze and brass sculptor, painter, writer and film maker.
+He first trained in the arts under Philippine National Artists for the Visual Arts Napoleon V. Abueva and Abdulmari Asia Imao (his father.)
 His formal training came from the University of the Philippines (Architecture) and Maryland Institute College of Art (Sculpture).
 He studied film under premier Philippine director Marilou Diaz-Abaya.
 He credits his mentor National Artist for Literature Alejandro R. Roces for his passion for Philippine history and culture.

 Get to know Toym